abought/abought/README.md

 * Bringing software engineering best practices into the R&D space (a few [example presentations](https://github.com/abought/slides/tree/gh-pages/csg))
 * Leveraging new technologies to foster better insights.
 I like learning something new!
 * Combining metrics and user insights to deliver the right features at the right time

+### Things I enjoy
+* Working with great collaborators and learning something new
+* Choosing the right technologies to deliver impactful solutions
+* Making things a little better every day: software testing, usability, and driving continuous improvement across teams